kennytilton/mxtodomvc/README.md

     :items (cF (remove td-deleted (<mget me :items-raw))) :empty? (cF (empty? (<mget me :items))))
 ````
 `cI` sets that property up to tell functional  properties `:items` when `:items-raw` changes.
-Functional `:items` will tell functional `:empty?` if *it* has changed. `me` is like `self` or `this`, so here would be the `todo-list`.
+Functional `:items` will tell functional `:empty?` if *it* has changed. `me` is like `self` or `this`, so in this case would be the `todo-list`.

 Aside: those simple derivations could just as well be ordinary functions of the to-do list, but these are just two small carveouts in the progressive decomposition of TodoMVC.
-Our win will be the decomposition, not the size of any particular carveout.
+Our win will be the aggregate decomposition, not the size of any particular carveout.

 #### A tells B
 What does it mean for A to tell B?
 It means that, when we imperatively change A, Matrix internals will automatically recalculate B: